s194384/s194384.github.io/index.markdown

   </p>
 </div>

-Here it is shown that at 1 o’clock pm is where the park is the busiest with people with mobile phones.
+Here it is shown that at 1 pm is where the park is the busiest with people with mobile phones.
 At 5 o’clock in the evening is also fairly busy and overall, the busiest time of day in this small park is from 8 am till 8 pm.
 It is very clear to notice that there are not a lot of people at the park at night and especially from 3 am till 5 am.
 This seems very reasonable when considering people are normally sleeping at night not at parks.

 The data above only counts the number of phones (wifi-devices) and not the time spend at the park.
 So, this could also tell us a bit about when rush-hour is since people might just be passing through the park to go to work and back.
 However, according to [soho](https://soho.com.au/articles/peak-traffic-hours-melbourne), [3aw](https://www.3aw.com.au/melbournes-peak-hour-now-lasts-for-six-hours-a-day/) and locals rush hour in Melbourne is around 6:30 am till 9 am and from around 3:30 pm till 6 pm.
 Let’s investigate when the park is most crowded and therefore at what time people tend to stay at the park for longest and isn’t just passing through the park to go somewhere else.